Super Mario: 2006–2016: 2D revival and path-focused 3D games

 Super Mario Maker is a creation tool released for the Wii U in September 2015 which allows players to create their own levels based on the gameplay and style of Super Mario Bros., Super Mario Bros.
 3, Super Mario World, and New Super Mario Bros.
 U, as well as to share their creations online.
 Based on existing games, several gameplay mechanics were introduced for the game, with existing ones also available to be used together in new ways.
 A Nintendo 3DS version of the game called Super Mario Maker for Nintendo 3DS, was released in December 2016.
 It features a few new pre-installed levels, but no online level sharing.
-Super Mario Maker 2 is a new version of Super Mario Maker with many new items, themes, and enemies, a world-builder, as well as online multiplayer.
-The game was released on June 28, 2019 for the Nintendo Switch.
+Super Mario Maker 2 is a newer version of Super Mario Maker with many new items, themes, and enemies, a world-builder, as well as online multiplayer.
+The game was released on June 28, 2019, for the Nintendo Switch.

 Super Mario Run is a side-scrolling and auto-scrolling video game released in December 2016 on the iOS platform, then in March 2017 on Android.
 It is the first official Super Mario game developed for mobile devices.
 As such, it features simplified controls that allow it to be played with only one hand.
 In this game, the character runs automatically, with the player controlling the jumping action to avoid hazards.
 This is achieved by touching the tactile screens these devices are built with.
 The longer the player touches the jump button, the higher the character jumps.
 This game also includes a "Toad Rally" mode, similar to the "VS Boo" mode of Super Mario Bros Deluxe, in which players have to complete a level faster than a computer-controlled Toad.
-Success in this mode earns the player access to in-game money to spend on customizing the Mushroom Kingdom map, using mechanics similar to Farmville.
+Success in this mode earns the player access to in-game money to spend on customizing the Mushroom Kingdom map, using mechanics similar to FarmVille.
 This is the first Super Mario game that Princess Daisy is playable in and the first to feature a music track with vocals.